SSWConsulting/SSW.Rules.Content/categories/application-lifecycle-management-alm/rules-to-better-tfs-2012-migration.md

 ---
 <p>​Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.&#160;</p><p>If you still need help, visit&#160;<a href="http&#58;//www.ssw.com.au/ssw/Consulting/ALM.aspx">Application Lifecycle Management</a>&#160;<a href="http&#58;//www.ssw.com.au/ssw/Consulting/Default.aspx">​</a>and book in a consultant.</p>
+<p>​Upgrading Team Foundation Server can be a daunting task.
+Be assured that things have become easier and if you follow this guide, it will minimize your downtime.</p>
+<p>In this page we will look at upgrading an existing TFS 2010 server to a new TFS 2012 server.
+In this walkthrough, we assume you are currently using a single server configuration, but might want to separate your SQL Server from your TFS server.&#160;We also assume you have a DNS entry setup for external access at tfs.northwind.com. </p>